PyChina/weekly/content/Issue/issue-402.md

     + REAL PYTHON
     + video

 Learn how to use args and kwargs in Python to add more flexibility to your functions.
-You’ll also take a closer look at the single and double-asterisk unpacking operators, which you can use to unpack any iterable object in Python.
+You'll also take a closer look at the single and double-asterisk unpacking operators, which you can use to unpack any iterable object in Python.

 (`是也乎:`